TheUser11/Shortcuts/announcements.md

 # Announcements

-> - iControl 1.7 has been released!
-> - iCuts will be merged with iControl and iCuts will only get security updates and improvements. (approx. 6/20/22)
+> - iCuts will be merged with iControl and iCuts will only get security updates and improvements.
+(July)
 > - Since the announcement of iOS 16, my shortcuts will be updated for iOS 15 until about a week after the release of iOS 16.
-> - LiCuts has been re-released into @dante_nl's [Centre](https://routinehub.co/shortcut/8600/)!
-> - Translation Fun has returned!
-[Click here to download](https://routinehub.co/download/33923/)